jhudson8/react-css-builder/api.md

   }
 });
 ```
-see [Advanced Stylesets](#FIXME) to see all available options including, importing external stylesets, using mixins, variable references and nested styles.
+see [Examples](#project/jhudson8/react-css-builder/section/Examples) to see all available options including, importing external stylesets, using mixins, variable references and nested styles.

 #### vars(varsObject)
 * ***varsObject***: a hash of variables to register which will be available to styleset rules (using this.get("varName")).